 Two-dimensional systems in crystalline or liquid states [1] are of interest in various fields of physics.
 Monolayer particle suspensions can be formed in colloidal suspensions [2] and dusty plasmas [3].
 Electrons on the surface of liquid helium form a 2D Wigner crystal [4].
 Ions in a Penning trap can be confined as a single layer of a one-component plasma (OCP) [5].
 Magnetic flux lines in 2D high-temperature superconductors form patterns of hexagonally correlated vortices [6].
 Granular flows of discrete macroscopic particles can be confined to a 2D layer [7].
-Here we will be concerned with 2D liquids.
+Here we will be concerned with 2D liquids, with no motion in the vertical direction.
+The experimental system listed above actually have finite out-of-plane motion, our result will be most applicable to systems such as dusty plasma where the out-of-plane displacement is small compared to the particle spacing.
 As in 3D liquids [8], 2D liquids near the disordering transition are especially interesting because they exhibit dynamical heterogeneities, where the collective motion of the more mobile particles occurs in strings [9].